-While vaccination programs continue throughout Canada, most industries, including commercial real estate, continue to be affected to varying degrees by COVD-19.
-Canada recently began to reopen as lockdown and other public health restrictions began to ease during the second half of Q2-2021.
-The continuation of mass vaccination programs to inoculate Canadians against COVID-19 has resulted in increased economic optimism, particularly in the office market as employers have commenced their return to office programs.
-Current government forecasts indicate that eligible Canadians who want to receive the vaccine are anticipated to be fully immunized by the end of September 2021.
-The growing emergence of COVID-19 variants of concern that are more transmissible and carry increased health risks threaten to escalate COVID-19 case counts and hospitalizations, and it remains uncertain whether or not there will be a fourth wave in Canada.
-Disruptions caused by the imposition of future lockdowns and emergency measures may negatively impact, among other things: the ability of the REIT to collect rent and implement rent increases; economic activity in regions where the REIT's investment properties are located; the REIT's property operating costs and expenses incurred under the CERS program or any additional programs; the REIT's ability to raise capital (which, in turn, could materially impact the REIT's business strategy); and to maintain its distributions.
-Although emergency measures have started to ease in many provinces and territories as more Canadians receive vaccinations and active cases decline the uncertainty created by variants of concern and potential further closures of certain businesses could impact the REIT's business and operations for a prolonged period.
+With approximately 84% of Canada's eligible population fully vaccinated as of the date hereof, there is optimism that employers can initiate return to office plans in the near-term.
+Further, companies are making preparations for return to work, with many large employers requiring employees to be fully vaccinated following the announcement by the federal government requiring all public service employees to be fully vaccinated.
+As the winter season approaches, uncertainty surrounding case counts and hospitalization remain, particularly given the emergence of COVID-19 variants of concern that are more transmissible and carry increased health risks.
+Further disruptions caused by the imposition of future lockdowns and emergency measures may negatively impact, among other things: the ability of the REIT to collect rent and implement rent increases; economic activity in regions where the REIT's investment properties are located; the REIT's property operating costs and expenses incurred under the CERS program or any additional programs; and the REIT's ability to raise capital (which, in turn, could materially impact the REIT's business strategy); and to maintain its distributions.
+Although emergency measures have started to ease in many provinces and territories as more Canadians receive vaccinations and active cases decline, the uncertainty created by variants of concern and potential further closures of certain businesses could impact the REIT's business and operations for a prolonged period.

-It continues to be difficult to predict the duration and extent of the impact of COVID-19 on the REIT's business and operations, both in the short and long-term.
+It remains difficult to predict the continued impact of COVID-19 on the REIT's business and operations, both in the short and long-term.
 Certain aspects of the REIT's business and operations that could potentially be impacted include, without limitation, rental income, occupancy, tenant inducements, future demand for space and market rents, all of which ultimately may impact the underlying valuation of the REIT's investment properties and its ability to maintain its distributions to Unitholders.
 See "Risks and Uncertainties" for a discussion about the risks associated with COVID-19.